 Creative Ways to Use Your Interactive Whiteboard

-After years of interactive whiteboards being touted as the next best thing for engaging students, it’s become common place in many schools to use them as a glorified projector screen.
+After years of interactive whiteboards being touted as the next best thing for engaging students, the unfortunate reality is that while they have become common in many schools, they are often used as glorified projector screens.
 Interaction may take place with the board, but more often than not it’s being directed by the teacher and students merely consume the interaction in a passive way.

 It doesn’t have to be this way!